-Since July 2011, Art FORM has been providing arts education with creative reuse to schools and the community for little or no cost; makes recycled materials accessible for projects; and helps students discover an art form that promotes ingenuity and creative problem solving.
+Since July 2011, Art FORM has been providing arts education with creative reuse to schools and the community for little or no cost; making recycled materials accessible for projects; and helping students discover an art form that promotes ingenuity and creative problem solving.

 ArtFORM is dedicated to helping promote arts instruction and environmental awareness in San Diego schools.
 A surplus of materials exists for arts instruction and other projects, but organizing, sorting and making available this surplus and highlighting its potential reuse is a primary goal.
 Art instruction with the creative reuse of these materials makes this a unique and vital program for San Diego schools and the community.

 Creative reuse is the process that transforms any clean, safe, reusable scrap item into an object of interest or beauty.
 This process can involve paper, wood, plastics, fabric, some metal, and a variety of found objects (natural and human-made).
 Creative reuse does include blue bin items, but its breadth goes far beyond curbside recycling.
 Every household and every business likely has materials to contribute.
 Through its arts education workshops, Art FORM can help the public become more mindful of the kinds of items that can be donated and put to use in a wide variety of school curricula and community projects.
 (See our donations list/page)

 Making the surplus of supplies for arts instruction more readily available does not in itself solve the problem of the deficit of arts instruction in San Diego schools, however.
 The deficit in arts instruction is addressed through workshops that explore the creative reuse of such materials.
 Schools with limited or no arts education are encouraged to book workshops for little or no cost as a way to expose their students to creative re-use and its possibilities.
 Schools with existing arts programs will find new and innovative ways to enhance their instruction and curriculum in these workshops for low cost.

 How Does Art FORM Benefit the Community?